mdn/content/files/en-us/learn/accessibility/wai-aria_basics/index.md

 Beyond this, the site is more likely to be accessible to users of older browsers such as IE8; it is worth including ARIA roles for that purpose.
 And if for some reason your site is built using just `<div>`s, you should definitely include the ARIA roles to provide these much needed semantics!

 The improved semantics of the search form have shown what is made possible when ARIA goes beyond the semantics available in HTML5.
-You'll see a lot more about these semantics and the power of ARIA properties/attributes below, especially in the {{anch("Accessibility of non-semantic controls")}} section.
+You'll see a lot more about these semantics and the power of ARIA properties/attributes below, especially in the [Accessibility of non-semantic controls](#accessibility_of_non-semantic_controls) section.
 For now though, let's look at how ARIA can help with dynamic content updates.

 ### Dynamic content updates